-Dr. Kelly Evans's research focuses on sleep and breathing in children with craniofacial conditions.
-In particular, she is studying risk factors for the development of airway obstruction and sleep disturbance in children born with micrognathia, glossoptosis and cleft palate, also known as Robin sequence.
-Her current studies include:
+Dr. Kelly Evans’s research focuses on sleep and breathing in children with craniofacial conditions.
+In particular, she is studying risk factors for the development of airway obstruction and sleep disturbance in children born with micrognathia, glossoptosis and cleft palate, also known as Robin sequence (RS).

 Robin Sequence: Descriptive Epidemiology of and Risk Factors for a Multifactorial Developmental Sequence

-Robin sequence (RS) is estimated to occur in one in 8,500 births.
+RS is estimated to occur in 1 in 8500 births.
 However, its causes are largely unknown, and studies examining risk factors and exposures that potentially lead to RS are limited.

-We are addressing this gap by conducting a case control study using birth certificate records and hospital discharge databases for children born in Washington state, with the goal of identifying perinatal factors that are potentially associated with RS.
-The research, which will be among the first epidemiologic studies focusing specifically on RS, will contribute to improved understanding of the condition's pathogenesis, and will potentially identify a subpopulation of children with RS on which to focus further etiologic inquiry.
+The Evans lab is beginning to address this gap by conducting a case control study using birth certificate records and hospital discharge databases for children born in Washington State, with the goal of identifying perinatal factors that are potentially associated with RS.
+The research, which will be among the first epidemiologic studies focusing specifically on RS, will contribute to improved understanding of the condition’s pathogenesis, and will potentially identify a subpopulation of children with RS for which to focus further etiologic inquiry.